-- Remove all temporary materials and accessories from the garden site by October 15 of each year to avoid snow removal season.
-Do not leave structures on site over the winter.
+- If your garden is on a priority street, remove all materials and accessories from the garden site by October 15 to avoid snow removal season.
 These may damage or be damaged by City equipment. - If you move away or stop gardening, remove all garden materials and structures, and return the site to its original state.
 You can access free grass seed from the City by calling 306-975-7774.

-Review your responsibilities and risks
+STEP 7: Review your responsibilities and risks